 Reach out for advice

 This might be your first time setting up an offshore team, but your outsourcing provider has done it many times before and has seen first hand what works and what doesn’t.
 Any quality provider will be only too happy to share their experiences with you and help you along the way.
 Many will also assign someone to help you and be there to answer any questions.
-For example, at Cloudstaff each customer has their own dedicated Account Manager to help set up your team, as well as Success Pilots who are industry experts in your specific field that can assist with setting KPIs, training, team configuration, and metrics.
+For example, at Cloudstaff each customer has their own dedicated Account Manager to help set up your team, as well as Customer Success Managers who are industry experts in your specific field that can assist with setting KPIs, training, team configuration, and metrics.

 Show your team the bigger picture